V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 when ever a desire is fullfilled you will enjoy it but its temporary state of enjoyment, but before go through the enjoyment you develop `low baha` (greed you want more).
 If you move from a rented house to your own house your desire fullfilled temporarly, after sometimes you start developing comparing your house with people who dont have house/smaller house and people having bigger house in this case *low baha* further develops you will become very arrogance towards people  who are lower than you and you will become very envious towards people who are having more than you. you will develop a complex superiority towards people lower and inferiority towards people higher than you.
 You cannot be peaceful if you develop this complexes in life.

+The moment you have matha(pride) the further development is very dangerous, you start miss using it the object(power, wealth), the more power, wealth you get you has to become more humble.

+There is one more thing called matsuriya(jealeous) you start developing a inferiority complex on people above you.

  2. desire is unfullfilled

 When ever your desire is not fullfilled you will become sorrow.